benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 Each session video was uploaded to YouTube, and scheduled for "simultaneous viewing" at the scheduled time using the [YouTube Premiere](https://support.google.com/youtube/answer/9080341?hl=en) feature.
-After the Premiere, the videos were (still are) left up for people to catch up & watch at their leisure.
+After the Premiere, the videos were (still are) left up on the [ACMC YouTube](https://www.youtube.com/channel/UCKK95K68yVuok-qWNS4Z6Jw) for people to catch up & watch at their leisure.

 ![ACMC YouTube channel screenshot]({% link assets/images/posts/acmc-youtube-screenshot.png %})